 - be an Australian Citizen, Permanent Resident, Permanent Humanitarian Visa Holder or New Zealand Citizen

-- be enrolled in or be eligible for admissions into one of the following School of Humanities, Languages and Social Science Honours Programs:
+- be full-time (40CP per trimester) enrolled in or be eligible for full-time admissions into one of the following School of Humanities, Languages and Social Science Honours Programs:

 - Bachelor of Communication (Honours) (2105)